 One of the many things we are quickly learning from the COVID-19 pandemic is how vulnerable our regional food supply chain is and how vital our farmers are to supplying healthy, nutritious food to our communities.
 This year, we’ve seen an increase in demand for local food and the need to bring food products closer to home by fostering sustainable growing practices that protect our land and resources.
 So, the demand for Future Harvest’s Beginner Farmer Training Program (BFTP) has never been greater!

-Since the BFTP launched 11 years ago, Future Harvest has trained more than 330 new farmers across the Chesapeake region in sustainable and regenerative practices.
+Since the BFTP launched 12 years ago, Future Harvest has trained more than 330 new farmers across the Chesapeake region in sustainable and regenerative practices.
 The BFTP provides a full year of FREE training to new farmers, ensuring that no farmer is ever turned away for lack of funds.
 We distribute thousands of dollars directly to limited-resource farmers each year in the form of needs-based, farm start-up mini-grants.
-Applications for 2021 opened just a few weeks ago and already 64 people have applied for the program.
+Applications for 2022 will open in late summer 2021.
 We expect well over 200 applications by the final deadline in mid-October!

 This year, we need your help more than ever!
 Please support the Tipper-Gurley Fund today and check out our different donor levels!